 Factors employees will need to keep in mind:

 Health FSA funds can be used to pay for qualified medical expenses as defined by IRS guidelines, including but not limited to deductibles, coinsurance, and copays.
 Premera can work with you to establish the FSA options for the group.

 Can Health FSA funds be used to pay for medications?
 Vision?
 Non-cosmetic dental claims?

 Yes.
 There are a variety of products and services that meet the approved healthcare expenditures.
-Under federal healthcare reform, except for insulin, you must have a physician’s prescription to use your FSA for over-the-counter drugs and medicines.
+Under federal healthcare reform, except for insulin, you must have a doctor's prescription to use your FSA for over-the-counter drugs and medicines.

 Is there a limit to how much employees can contribute to their Health FSA?

 There is no limit on the amount of money that can be contributed to the Health FSA, unless the employer has set a limit for the plan.